perlgui/cinnamon-wallpaper-picker/README.md

 ## Configuration

 There are no configuration files.
-To change defaults, edit the commented-out constructor arguments near the bottom of `wallpaper-picker.pl`:
+To change defaults, adapt the constructor arguments near the bottom of `wallpaper-picker.pl`:

 ```perl
 my $picker = WallpaperPicker->new(